 Sasha’s first overseas trip was at 15, when she went on a class trip to France.
 At 16, she traveled with her school's concert choir to Italy, singing in small cathedrals, and at the Vatican for the Pope.
 These experiences increased Sasha’s artistic realization and opened her eyes to the diverse beauty of language, culture, and music.
 Her thirst for travel had become unquenchable.

 During her college years at the University of New Hampshire, Sasha became involved with her school's literary magazine: Aegis, where she was an editor as well as the business manager.
 In 2001, she was accepted into the Cambridge program offered at UNH and spent the summer studying travel writing at Cambridge University.
 As an English major she focused on prose writing and also pursued a minor in Fine Arts.

 Sasha then discovered the BUNAC program and decided to live and work in New Zealand.
 She backpacked and traveled throughout the country, working various jobs in resorts, vineyards, hostels, and restaurants.
 Sasha’s knack for photography developed even further during her travels.
 It was then that she realized her career goal would involve traveling, writing, and photography as a way of educating and inspiring others to explore the world.
 After 10 months abroad, Sasha returned to New England to pursue her career.

 Rick Robiar, Director of Sales

 Submit your travel articles and travel photography to inTravel Magazine™.
-The article (or photography set) in each issue with the most votes wins our Travel Writer Contest and $100.
+The article/photography showcase in each issue with the most votes (at least 10) wins our Travel Writer Contest and $100.
 All authors/photographers will receive a t-shirt, tote, mousepad, or custom luggage tags if your article is chosen for publication.
 Anyone can vote.Read more ...